Panthers will start Mayfield at QB with Walker injured

 AP Sports Writer

+However, replays of the game showed Walker got up with a slight limp after an incomplete third down pass with 9:26 left in the fourth quarter when two Falcons defenders collapsed on him, causing his ankle to awkwardly twist.

-Walker will not play Sunday and Sam Darnold will be Mayfield’s backup.
+Walker will not play Sunday.
+Sam Darnold will be Mayfield’s backup.
 Wilks said there are no plans to put Walker on injured reserve.

+“It happened during the game,” Wilks said.
+“It wasn’t something that was reported at the time.
+He just sucked it up.
+He played through it.
+As we evaluated him further, we realized he needed an MRI.”

+Wilks added: “All those guys want to play.
+But we have to do what’s best for the team.
+A high ankle sprain limits his mobility, … so we’ll let him sit this week and go with Baker.’’

 Mayfield started the first five games with the Panthers and struggled, going 1-4 with four touchdowns and four interceptions and a 71.9 quarterback rating.
 He relieved Walker two weeks ago at Cincinnati with the Panthers trailing 35-0 at halftime and threw for 155 yards and two touchdowns.